 SCHOLASTIC WRESTLING (DATA PROVIDED BY NATIONAL HIGH SCHOOL FEDERATION OF ASSOCIATIONS)

-- Scholastic wrestling ranks 6th of all boys' sports in terms of participation at the high school level with over 269,000 nation-wide.
-(Male Participation - Male Participation Graph)
+- Scholastic wrestling ranks 6th of all boys' sports in terms of participation at the high school level with 258,208 nation-wide.
+(Male Participation - Male Graphs 2015)

-- California, Guam, Hawaii, Massachusetts, Texas, and Washington sponsor a girl's state high school championship
+- California, Guam, Hawaii, Massachusetts, Tennessee, Texas, and Washington sponsor a girl's state high school championship

 - In 2008/09, 42 new wrestling programs were established in Arkansas and the Arkansas High School Athletic Association became the 49th state to sanction a high school state wrestling championship currently, Mississippi is the only state that does not.

 COLLEGIATE WRESTLING (INFORMATION PROVIDED BY NCAA AND GAO REPORT)

 - Intercollegiate wrestling has over 100 years of competition.